Euler Product Asymptotics for $L$-functions of Elliptic Curves: Partial Euler products in the critical strip

-\begin{remark} During his study of highly composite numbers, while investigating the maximal order of the divisor function, Ramanujan established the following formula for partial Euler products of the Riemann zeta function in the right-half of the critical strip: for all $s \in \mathbb C$ with $\frac{1}{2} < \Re(s)< 1$ we have that
+\begin{remark} During his study of highly composite numbers, while investigating the maximal order of the divisor function, Ramanujan established the following formula for partial Euler products of the Riemann zeta function in the right-half of the critical strip: for all $s \in \mathbb R$ with $\frac{1}{2} < s < 1$ we have under the assumption of the Riemann Hypothesis that